 All disorders of spinal curvature do not require surgery.
 There are physical therapies and strengthening programs to increase flexibility, and a back brace may be utilized.
 Weight loss is often recommended in obese patients with lordosis.
 Anti-inflammatory medications are helpful for relief of discomfort.
 If the problem is severe, surgery may be the only option.

 If you have a disorder of spinal curvature, you should call us at 201.729.0001 for an evaluation today.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.